 Students interested in enrolling in CCCS should call the school office at (505)877-0558 or (505)750-3048.
 As space is available, pre-registration or enrollment windows are scheduled to bring in new students throughout the year.
-Orientation is required.

 If the school is full, the student will be put on a waiting list and take part in the next scheduled lottery.
-Students on the lottery list are called and have 24 hours (or one business day) to respond to the phone call before they lose their spot on the list.
+Students on the lottery list are called and/or emailed and will be given a specific due date by which they need to respond to the phone call or email in order to be enrolled.
 It is the student's/family's responsibility to notify the school of changed contact information.